korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `Location SubClassOf hasState some State` <br />
         Every Location must have at least one State.

-5. State → hasStateName → xsd <br />
+5. State → hasStateName → xsd:string <br />
     * `State SubClassOf hasStateName only xsd:string` <br />
         The range of the property hasStateName must be a string value.
     * `State SubClassOf hasStateName exactly 1 xsd:string` <br />